Efficient Spatially Sparse Inference for Conditional GANs and Diffusion Models: Experiments

-Below we first describe our models, baselines, datasets, and evaluation protocols.
+Below we first describe our experiment setups, including models, baselines, datasets, and evaluation protocols.
 We then discuss our main qualitative and quantitative results.
 Finally, we include a detailed ablation study regarding the importance of each algorithmic design.